-- Place the cream, milk, and matcha into a medium saucepan over medium heat.
+- Place 1½ cups heavy (whipping) cream, 1½ cups whole milk, and 1 Tbsp matcha (green tea powder) into a medium saucepan over medium heat.
 Scald the mixture, stirring often, until it’s very hot to the touch but not boiled.
 Remove from the heat and let it cool.
 In the meantime, start a kettle of water on the stove.

-- In a medium bowl, whisk together ½ cup sugar and the egg yolks, until well blended and the mixture becomes pale yellow.
+- In a medium bowl, whisk together ½ cup sugar and 5 large egg yolks, until well blended and the mixture becomes pale yellow.

-- Temper the egg and sugar mixture with the milk and cream, adding ½ cup at a time, whisking vigorously.
-You don't want to cook the egg by pouring the milk and cream too fast.
+- Temper the egg and sugar mixture with the hot cream mixture, adding ½ cup at a time of the cream mixture and whisking vigorously after each addition.
+You don‘t want to cook the egg by pouring the milk and cream too fast.

-- Place a sieve over a large bowl and strain the mixture through the sieve.
+- Place a fine-mesh sieve over a large bowl and strain the mixture.